 John Smelcer is one of the last speakers on earth of the Ahtna Athabaskan language, a severely endangered Alaska Native language.
 Only a dozen or so elders, all 30-50 years older than John, still speak the language.
 He is one of only a few people who can read and write in Ahtna.
 If nothing changes, when John Smelcer dies, so too will the Ahtna language.
 John is also one of only a handful of Native speakers of Alutiiq, a neighboring yet unrelated Alaska Native language from the Prince William Sound region.
 It too is endangered.
 One of John's mentors was the legendary MIT linguist, Ken Hale, who spoke over 50 languages and advocated for the linguistic training of cultural insiders.
 As with his work with Ahtna, John studied Alutiiq with every living elder who spoke the language over a four year period.
 One of the world's foremost scholars of Native American languages, John Smelcer is the editor-compiler of dictionaries of both languages, the author of numerous articles and encyclopedia entries, essays, and a scholarly book chapter on the origins of Native American languages.
 John regularly publishes in the Ahtna language.
 Ahtna tribal members from across the nation regularly thank John for making the Ahtna Noun Dictionary and his bilingual children's book freely available to them.
 One of John's bilingual poems is on permament display at Chicago's Brookfield Zoo as part of its World Language Conservation Project.
 In April 2011, John lectured at Harvard University as part of its Omniglot Lecture Series.
 The National Park Service occassionally consults John about issues of cultural and linguistic history of national parks in Alaska.
 John was taught traditional drum-making by Ahtna elder Henry Bell.
 Professor Smelcer lectures broadly about contemporary sociological and healthcare issues in Native communities.
 In 1996, on the 25th anniversary of the Alaska Native Claims Settlement Act (ANCSA), John and former Alaska Federation of Natives (AFN) president Emil Notti, provided forewords to Robert Rude's An Act of Deception, a landmark book that examined the negative impact of the Act on Alaska Native Peoples.
 At Lee Francis' invitation, John Smelcer was one of the founding members of Wordcraft Circle of Native American Writers.
 John and Sherman Alexie were panelists at the 1994 "Returing the Gift" conference of Native American writers and storytellers held on the Makaw Indian Reservation in Neah Bay, Washington.

-Many of the world's greatest writers, scholars, and icons collaborate with John Smelcer, including John Updike who edited The Binghamton Poems, Noam Chomsky and Steven Pinker with The Complete Ahtna Poems and The Ahtna Noun Dictionary, John's friend Carl Sagan with Tracks, Gary Snyder with In the Shadows of Mountains and Raven, Denise Levertov and Allen Ginsberg with Songs from an Outcast (UCLA, 2000), Chinua Achebe and Ursula K. Le Guin with Stealing Indians, Michael Dorris, James Welch, James Michener, John Gardner and JD Salinger with ALASKAN: Stories from the Great Land, Ted Hughes (Sylvia Plath's ex-husband) with Raven Speaks (Incidentally, John was friends with Nicholas Hughes, the son of Hughes and Sylvia Plath, before his death in Fairbanks, Alaska in March 2009), and Nobelist Seamus Heaney who co-wrote a poem with John at a pub in Dublin.
+Many of the world's greatest writers, scholars, and icons have collaborated with John Smelcer, including John Updike who edited The Binghamton Poems, Noam Chomsky and Steven Pinker with The Complete Ahtna Poems and The Ahtna Noun Dictionary, John's friend Carl Sagan with Tracks, Gary Snyder with In the Shadows of Mountains and Raven, Denise Levertov and Allen Ginsberg with Songs from an Outcast (UCLA, 2000), Norman Mailer and Nobelist Saul Bellow with John's (unpublished) novel Cain (John was colleagues with Mailer's son, Michael), Chinua Achebe and Ursula K. Le Guin with Stealing Indians, Michael Dorris, James Welch, James Michener, John Gardner and JD Salinger with ALASKAN: Stories from the Great Land, Ted Hughes (Sylvia Plath's ex-husband) with Raven Speaks (Incidentally, John was friends with Nicholas Hughes, the son of Hughes and Sylvia Plath, before his death in Fairbanks, Alaska in March 2009), and Nobelist Seamus Heaney who co-wrote a poem with John at a pub in Dublin.
 The Dalai Lama graciously provided a foreword to John's The Alutiiq Noun Dictionary and also co-authored a poem with him.
 R. Crumb illustrated John's poem "The Book of Genesis, Revised for American Indian History.
 David Roberts, Jon Krakauer's (Into Thin Air) mentor and one of the world's greatest mountain climbers, helped edit John's forthcoming novel, Savage Mountain.

 John has twice served as a nominator for the $625,000 MacArthur Foundation "Genius" Fellowships.
 With Jack Zipes, John co-authored "The Story-Telling Instinct: Why Fairy Tales Stick."
 With Seth Lerer, John co-authored "Beowulf and the English Literary Tradition."
 With Joel Gardner, John co-authored "Thirty Years Later: A Conversation on John Gardner."
 With Donald Pease and Robyn Wiegman, John co-authored "American Studies at a Crossroads."
 At the turn of the millineum, John co-authored "The Future of Poetry in America" with X. J. Kennedy and Dana Gioia.
 With Joseph Bruchac he co-wrote "The Boarding School Experience in American Indian Literature" and "The Dawes Act and the Great American Indian Lands Grab."
 With Lucille Clifton, who he met at the 2006 Geraldine R. Dodge Poetry Festival, he co-authored "Identity, Multigenrism, and the Historicity of Jean Toomer's Cane," a reexamination of that seminal book and the rise of the Harlem Renaissance.
 "The Hughes-Plath Family Tree" is a recollection of John's friendships with Ted and Nick Hughes.
 John and Ted co-wrote the poem "Beowraven" over pints of Guinness in a pub in England in 1997.
 "The Lion Sleeps Tonight" is a memoir of John's friendship with John Updike.
 "Broken Man on Blue Water" is a memoir about Michael Dorris.
 John's memoir "Man of Words and Grace" is about his long-time friendship with Irish Nobelist Seamus Heaney.
 In "Writer from the Far North" John is hailed as Alaska's modern day Jack London.
 John and Tobias Wolff have the distinction of being the only two fiction writers to have their stories published in Powder, the world's premiere downhill skiing magazine.
 Since 1995, John Smelcer has been associate publisher and poetry editor at Rosebud, one of the premiere literary magazines in America, where he has edited and published work by many of the world’s greatest writers and pop icons, including Stephen King, John Updike, Studs Terkel, Seamus Heaney, Elie Wiesel, Ray Bradbury, Norman Mailer, Chinua Achebe, Alice Walker, Pope John Paul II, The Dalai Lama, Paul McCartney, and Michael Jackson (John worked closely with Michael Jackson editing his poems/lyrics for a proposed book of poetry).
 Poems published in Rosebud have been selected for The Best American Poetry.
 Few American poetry editors have led a national magazine for as many years.